lutnos/postfix-vm-pop3d-alpine/README.md

 ## Configure users

 This example configures me@mydomain.com and another@mydomain.com .
 The me@mydomain.com mailbox will also
-receive any other mail fpor mydomain.com not exp[licitly configured.
+receive any other mail for mydomain.com not explicitly configured.

 ./demo.sh from the host will do this, just enter a pw1 and a pw2 .